Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 You should post on Snapchat three times a day, every four or five hours.
 Any more than that is overkill, and any less isn’t enough to sustain engagement.

-Types of Content You Should Consider
+Types of Social Media Content You Should Consider

 The Value of Visual Content in Social Media Marketing

-According to Hubspot, in 2020, 74% of social media marketers use visual assets in their social media marketing.
 The growth we see in the use of visual content is mainly due to the evolution across all major social media platforms.

-According to Buffer, the recent types of content that have become popular for social media include GIFs, Snapchat and Instagram stories, user-generated content, and infographics.
+According to Buffer, the recent types of content that have become popular on social media include GIFs, Snapchat and Instagram stories, user-generated content, and infographics.
 Humans crave variety, and these examples of content many brands have been using keep their audiences on their toes.

 How To Engage Your Audience Effectively in Social Media Marketing